 - Follow Links – Linking offsite with “Follow” links shares your SEO with those you link to and reduces your page’s page rank.
 This may mean you’re giving promotion to pages you do not intend to and may even be hurting your own SEO.

-- Bad Back-links Hurt – Backlinks with low value may actually hurt you.
-Utilize only the best backlinks available and check your backlink sources to make sure they give the maximum benifit.
+- Bad Backlinks Hurt – Links from external sites (backlinks) of low value may hurt you if they’re exceptionally spammy in nature.
+Utilize only the best backlinks available and check your backlink sources to make sure they give the maximum benefit.
+SEMRush Hint: This is known as “toxicity”, and can be found in their backlink reports (Professional account required).

-- Poor Quality Content – If your website doesn’t provide value to visitors, then they won’t link or recommend you to others.
+- Poor Quality Content – If your website doesn’t provide value to visitors, then they won’t link, share, or recommend you to others.
+Make sure your articles give something of value.

 1st Step: Build a List of Keywords